ohanhi/elm-shared-state/README.md

 └── src
     ├── Decoders.elm            # All JSON decoders
     ├── I18n.elm                # Helpers for localized strings
-    ├── Main.elm                # Main handles the Taco and AppState
+    ├── Main.elm                # Main handles the SharedState and AppState
     ├── Pages
-    │   ├── Home.elm                # A Page that uses the Taco
+    │   ├── Home.elm                # A Page that uses the SharedState
-    │   └── Settings.elm            # A Page that can change the Taco
+    │   └── Settings.elm            # A Page that can change the SharedState
     ├── Routing
     │   ├── Helpers.elm             # Definitions of routes and some helpers
     │   └── Router.elm              # The parent for Pages, includes the base layout